Create your online signature.

-If you find that you can no longer write your signature, for example, you may become disabled and lose the use of your hand, there are alternatives that can be used.
-The trick it to have a notary or other legal entity 'attest a mark'.
-That is an alternative to a wet signature is allowed for this individual.
-This could be an X, or a fingerprint, or some other mark.
-As long as a legal entity, such as a notary has attested that the individual is the person making the mark, it will be the equivalent of a hand written signature.
+If you find that you can no longer write your own signature, for example you may become disabled and lose the use of your hand, there are alternatives that can be used.
+The trick is to have a notary or other legal entity 'attest a mark'.
+This mark can be an alternative to a wet signature that is allowed for this individual.
+This could be an X, or a fingerprint, or some other mark as long as a legal entity, such as a notary, has attested that the individual is the person making the mark.
+If this is the case, it will be the equivalent of a hand written signature.

-If the person could use a computer, then an electronic signature would also be an option, as the sign documents online often involves a simple click or the addition of a mark.
+If the person could use a computer, then an electronic signature could also be an option, as signing documents online often involves a simple click or the addition of a mark.

-#6: What is meant by a wet, digital and electronic signature
+#6: What is meant by a wet, digital or electronic signature?

-A wet signature is one made using a pen on hard copy paper a digital signature is the process by which a document is signed online.
-That is the software creating the digital signature performs a routine to create a signature.
+A wet signature is one made by using a pen on hard copy paper.
+A digital signature is the process by which a document is signed online.
+This happens when a software that is creating the digital signature performs a routine to create a signature.
 This usually involves creating a hash of the document content so that any changes can be easily identified.
 It also has a mechanism for then 'signing' that hashed content (usually using a digital certificate).
 An electronic signature can be anything that constitutes an online mark, like a symbol or an image of your signature.
 Electronic signatures don't have the security of a digital signature, as they don't create a hash of a document, or tie the signature to the document itself.

 #7: Does my online signature have to be identical to my handwritten signature?

-The signature is special.
+Your signature is special.
 It's unique.
 It represents you.
 It's personal.
 And it is by far the most intimate form of handwriting we do.
-Many experts believe that the way you sign your name could reveal who you are as a person in life and even in business.
+Many experts believe that the way you sign your name can reveal who you are as a person in life and even in business.

 Here are a few things that handwriting experts look for in determining your personality based on your signature alone: